Sharon Oreck

 Sharon Oreck is an American film, music video and commercial producer.
 She has Oscar and Grammy nominations in addition to other awards.
 She is credited with coining the term populence.
 Oreck has been married to cinematographer Bill Pope since the 1980s.
 She was a cinema student at Los Angeles City College in Los Angeles.

 Career as a producer

 Oreck began her production career in 1972, working on low budget genre movies, until she line produced the evacuation of Phnom Penh for The Killing Fields.
 From 1984 until 2000, she was the owner-operator of O Pictures, which produced many music videos, commercials, short films and documentaries.

-Since 1984, she has produced over 600 music videos for performers in different genres including Tony Bennett, Rosanne Cash, Eurythmics, Ice-T, Michael Jackson, Mick Jagger, Madonna, Metallica, Bette Midler, Sting and U2.
+Since 1984, she has produced over 600 music videos for performers in different genres including Tony Bennett, Rosanne Cash, Eurythmics, Ice-T, Michael Jackson, Janet Jackson, Mick Jagger, Madonna, Metallica, Bette Midler, Sting and U2.

 Oreck is the producer of the 2007 film 14 Women, a documentary that tells the story of 14 women in the United States Senate.
 The film premiered at the Silverdocs festival in June 2007.